jakubfi/ictester/doc/protocol.md

 ## DUT Disconnect

 This command causes the tester to power down the DUT and deconfigure it's pin connections.

-This command is intended to power down the DUT after it has been powered up with "DUT Connect" command.

 * 1 BYTE: command: `CMD_DUT_DISCONNECT`